 - Knife or Boxcutter- You’ll definitely need this handy to open packed boxes or zip ties as you unpack.

 Where To Get Free & Low-cost Packing Supplies & Moving Boxes

 You can find packing supplies that won’t break—or break the bank—at certain stores, like:

 - Your moving company.
 Tell your movers what you need, and they’ll bring it along!

 - Dollar stores

-Why You Shouldn’t Use Grocery Store Boxes to Pack Furniture
+Why You Shouldn’t Use Grocery Store Boxes for Packing

 Want to move quickly and be as efficient as possible?
 Use these tips on how to pack to avoid move-day headaches:

 - Clean and put away dishes and laundry.
 You definitely don’t want to forget to pack these.